Indicators of Compromise (IoC) Definition

 - Flooded traffic to a specific site or location: A compromise on devices could turn them into a botnet.
 An attacker sends a signal to the compromised device to flood traffic at a specific target.
 High traffic activity from multiple devices to a specific IP could mean internal devices are part of a distributed denial-of-service (DDoS).

-A compromise could be identified by one or several of the above indicators.
+An indication of compromise could be identified as one or several of the above indicators.
 A forensic investigator’s job is to go through all IoC evidence to determine what vulnerability was exploited.

 After an incident, IoC cybersecurity measures can be used to establish what went wrong so that the organization can avoid any future exploits from the same vulnerability.